chef-boneyard/knife-hp/README.md

 # Configuration #

-In order to communicate with HP Helion Compute Cloud's API you will need to tell Knife the Access Key ID, the Secret Key and Tenant ID (found on the "API Keys" page).
+In order to communicate with HP Helion Compute Cloud's API you will need to tell Knife the Access Key ID, the Secret Key and Tenant ID (found by clicking the "Manage Access Keys" drop down).
 You may also override the auth URI and availability zone.
 The easiest way to accomplish this is to create these entries in your `knife.rb` file:

     knife[:hp_access_key] = "Your HP Cloud Access Key ID" knife[:hp_secret_key] = "Your HP Cloud Secret Key"